Movatterモバイル変換

 Australia

-Cricket Australia (CA) is a company which operates professional and amateurcricket competitions and teams in Australia.
-It was originally formed in 1905 as the 'Australian Board of Control for International Cricket'.
-It is incorporated, with member’sliability limited by guarantee.[4]
+Cricket Australia (CA) is a company which operates some professional and amateurcricket competitions and teams in Australia.
+It had its origins in the 'Australian Board of Control for International Cricket', formed in 1905.
+The company was incorporated in 1982, with members'liability limited by guarantee.[3]

-Cricket Australia operates the men’sAustralia national cricket team,Australia women's national cricket team andAustralia national under-19 cricket team,Australia A cricket team, along with other national-level teams (such as Indigenous, disability or over-age teams) in conjunction with the relevant organisations.
+It operates its men'sAustralia national cricket team,Australia women's national cricket team andAustralia national under-19 cricket team,Australia A cricket team, along with other national-level teams (such as Indigenous, disability or over-age teams) in conjunction with the relevant organisations.
 It also organises and hostsTest matches,one day internationals andT20 internationals in association with other national cricket organisations, and schedules home international fixtures.

 Cricket ACT andNorthern Territory Cricket are non-member associations, although the ACT participates in Cricket Australia tournaments such as theWomen's National Cricket League and theFutures League, and previously briefly also competed inthe domestic limited-overs competition.